huawenyu/sub/README.md

 * `init`: Shows how to load your sub with autocompletions, based on your shell.
 * `shell`: Helps with calling subcommands that might be named the same as builtin/executables.

 If you ever need to reference files inside of your sub's installation, say to access a file in the `share` directory, your sub exposes the directory path in the environment, based on your sub name.
-For a sub named `rush`, the variable name will be `_RUSH_ROOT`.
+For a sub named `mycmd1`, the variable name will be `_MYCMD1_ROOT`.

 Here's an example subcommand you could drop into your `libexec` directory to show this in action: (make sure to correct the name!)